Snell's Law Simulator

 🎓

 Basically, it's the formula that predicts how light bends when it passes from one transparent material into another.
-The key is the refractive index, labeled `n` in the simulator.
+The key is the refractive index, labeled n in the simulator.
 In practice, if light goes from air (n₁) into water (n₂), it slows down and bends.
-Try moving the "Incident Angle θ₁" slider and watch how the transmitted angle θ₂ changes instantly.
+Drag the incident ray in the diagram, or move the "Incident Angle θ₁" slider, and watch how the transmitted angle θ₂ changes instantly.

 🙋